Why Do People Have Different Skin Colors?

 The science of changing skin colors: tanning and sunburns

-How skin tanning happens
+How does skin tanning happen?

 Melanin is your body’s way of trying to protect your skin from burning.
 Note the word trying, because melanin gives only some protection.

 Because the sun’s ultraviolet (UV) rays are harsh on the skin, your melanocytes will make more melanin when they are under the sun.
-Usually, it takes a few hours for your melanocytes to make melanin and change your skin to a different color.

 So, if you go outside for just a few minutes, your melanocytes will not have much time to work.
 But if you fall asleep on the beach for a few hours, you’ll probably wake up a different color!

-How sunburns happen
+How do sunburns happen?

 When UV rays hurt the skin cells, the skin gets angry.
 Blood vessels dilate in that area so that more blood can flow there.
 This makes the skin look red and feel warm.
-The immune system also kicks into action and sends over white blood cells to heal and clean up damaged cells.

 When the cells die, the sunburned skin layer starts to peel off and feel very itchy.